buglloc/brick/README.md

 ```bash
 yaourt -S brick
 ```
-Brick for Unity doesn't supported so far.
+Brick for Unity isn't supported so far.
 May be later:)

 ### Build manualy
 Or you can build Brick from sources: